dscardoso/dscardoso.github.io/_pages/about.md

 {% include base_path %}

 Hello!
 I am a PhD candidate at Cornell University's Dyson School.
-My research interests are in Environmental Economics and Industrial Organization.
+My research interests are in Environmental and Resource Economics and Industrial Organization.
 I am on the 2020-2021 job market.

 ## Working Papers